 “Oh God,” I thought to myself, smiling, “she’s ruined it again for us!”

-Lunching on salads with dressing on the side, on this beautiful, summer day was mixed with laughter and group therapy.
+Lunching on salads with dressing on the side, on this day, we enjoyed a mixture of laughter and group therapy.

 Yesterday’s conversation made me want to continue to nurture my important friendships with girls who live far away.
 I learned from my Hawaiian girlfriend, Carolyn, “Having a great friend is a matter of being a great friend.”